kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I spend the rest of the summer in France, right up to the end of August.
 - I spend one week in Lourdes before heading up to Cauterets.
-- Teachers and staff at the conservatory have decided my fate in the meantime, and it will be continued online harassment leading up to another "arrest" scare just before I leave France to come home.
+- Teachers and staff at the conservatory [have decided my fate in the meantime](july.md#urgent-staff-meetings-at-the-conservatory); continued online harassment leading up to another "arrest" scare just before I leave France to come home.
 - I guess the intention is that I don't return to my music studies at the conservatory, as before, leaving me isolated and open to acute fraud, drugging, and major sex crimes in my apartment.
 - I'm unaware of the specifics of the evil in the background; although I can feel it very strongly.
 - The online stalking intensifies and I realize people are monitoring my activity continuously.